Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Rethinking and Understanding

 The difference between a simple denoiser and \cref{eq:x0_accumulate_5} lies in the cumulative terms.
-Here, $\epsilon_{\theta}(x_t, t)$ refers to the neural network trained to remove the noise added in $x_t$.
-During the reverse process, this noise becomes the additional noise described in \cref{eq:reverse_ddim}.
-Therefore, the cumulative terms represent the additional noise added and removed during the reverse process.
+Here the cumulative terms represent the additional noise added and removed during the reverse process.
+During the reverse process, the network-estimated noise $\epsilon_{\theta}(x_t, t)$ is subtracted to obtain the predicted clean image $\hat{x}_0$, and is added back to produce the next image $x_{t-1}$.
 Theoretically, the cumulative terms should be zero and not affect the level of denoising.
-The iterative denoising framework also has such a cumulative term.
-However, the Gaussian noise in the additional noise of the diffusion model brings stochasticity and thus the additional noise can affect the distortion and the perception of the denoised image.
-We will further discuss this effect in Section \ref{sec:strategy}.
+In fact, the iterative denoising framework also has a similar cumulative term.

+{ Overall, we introduce a novel denoising perspective for understanding the diffusion model.
+The diffusion model can be classified as a variant of the iterative denoising framework.
+The neural network of the diffusion model can be regarded as a denoiser, where timestep $t$ as a variable corresponds to the preset noise level ${\sqrt{1-\bar{\alpha}_{t}}} / {\sqrt{\bar{\alpha}_{t}}}$.}

-In conclusion, a diffusion model can be considered as a denoiser, with its denoising ability at timestep $t$ given by ${\sqrt{1-\bar{\alpha}_{t}}} / {\sqrt{\bar{\alpha}_{t}}}$.
-In the early stages of the reverse process, the denoising level is high and the denoising effect is limited.
+Figure \ref{fig:diffusion model-iterative denoising} illustrates the evolution of the intermediate state $x_t$, the estimated image $\hat{x}_0$, and the corresponding noise level during the reverse process.
+In the early stages of the reverse process, the noise level is high and the denoising effect is limited.
 So only low-frequency information can be determined.
-In the later stages, the remaining noise is minimal, thus high-frequency details can be refined.
-From a denoising perspective, the diffusion model can also be viewed as a coarse-to-fine iterative denoiser.
-These findings are exactly overlooked in previous research, and they highlight the potential for leveraging a pre-trained diffusion model for image denoising.
-Figure \ref{fig:diffusion model-iterative denoising} illustrates the evolution of $x_t$, the predicted image $\hat{x}_0$, and the denoising level during the reverse process.

-Finally, we have to address some critical issues when stimulating the diffusion model for image denoising tasks.
-One key issue is that input inconsistency.
-The pre-trained diffusion model is designed to accept pure Gaussian noise as input, whereas for denoising, the input is the noisy image.
-Thus, we need to find a way to embed the noisy image into the mismatched process.
-Another issue is content inconsistency.
-The primary objective of the pre-trained diffusion model is the image synthesis task.
-While image synthesis just requires realistic images, image denoising requires high-quality perceptual performance with minimal distortion.
-The stochasticity of the diffusion model may lead to inconsistency between the generated images and the required denoised image, resulting in significant distortion.
-We will further explain our solutions in Section \ref{sec:strategy}.
+In the later stages of the reverse process, the remaining noise is minimal, and then high-frequency details are generated with iterations.